sgGoel/mobilerobot/README.md

 In `robot_motion_control.cpp`, comment out `#define CIRCLE` and uncomment `#define JOYSTICK`.
 This will change the `followTrajectory()` function to follow a joystick instead of a circle.

 Set your PlatformIO environment back to `env:robot`.
 Upload `robot_main.cpp`, `robot_drive.cpp`, `robot_motion_control.cpp`, and `robot_wireless.cpp` to the microcontroller on your mobile robot.
+Make sure the joystick microcontroller is receiving power from a laptop.
 At this point, you should be able to drive your mobile robot around with your joystick!

 | :white_check_mark: CHECKOFF 2 :white_check_mark:   |
 |:---------------------------------------------------|